What can I expect?

 You can also click this link to join the meeting directly:

-When there is no pandemic, we meet at: The Paulin Ground, Ford's Grove, Winchmore Hill, London N21 3ER.
+Alternatively, you can choose to attend every meeting in person here: The Paulin Ground, Ford's Grove, Winchmore Hill, London N21 3ER.

 What happens at the meeting?